aarneranta/chalmers-advanced-python/labs/lab1/README.md

 ## Submission
 For information on how to submit, see the [template repository](https://github.com/DAT516/dat516-lp2-classroom-lab1-information-extraction-lab1_template).
+The submission repository will be automatically cloned when you subscribe to the [Lab1 Github Classroom](https://classroom.github.com/a/OfI3pLUt) - please specify your lab group number it the repository name.

 The files that you submit must be usable in the following ways: